The Six Fundamental Rights In The Indian Constitution

 1. The term ‘Habeas Corpus’ means “to have the body of”.
 According to this writ, the court has the authority to summon any detained person to evaluate the legality of their detention.

 2. The term ‘Certiorari’ means “to be certified”.
-This writ allows a higher court to review a case that has been tried in a lower court.
-It is primarily used to seek judicial review of a decision made by a court or a government authority.
+This writ enables a higher court to review a case tried in a lower court.

-3. The writ of ‘Prohibition’ is issued by a court to prevent lower courts, tribunals, and other quasi-judicial authorities from acting beyond their legal authority.
-It is used to check inactivity, in contrast to the writ of Mandamus, which checks activity.
+3. A court issues the writ of ‘Prohibition’ to prevent lower courts, tribunals, and other quasi-judicial authorities from acting beyond their legal authority.
+This writ is used to address inactivity, unlike the writ of Mandamus, which addresses activity.

 4. The term ‘Mandamus’ means “We command”.
-This writ is used by the court to direct a public official who has failed or refused to perform his duty to resume his work.
-The writ of Mandamus can also be issued against a public body, an inferior court, a corporation, a tribunal, or a government.
+The court issues this writ to direct a public official who has failed or refused to perform their duty to resume their work.
+The writ of Mandamus can also be issued against public bodies, inferior courts, corporations, tribunals, or government entities.

 5. The term ‘Quo Warranto’ means “By what authority or warrant”.
 The Supreme Court or high courts use this writ to prevent the illegal usurpation of a public office by an individual.
 The writ of Quo Warranto authorizes the court to examine the legality of a person’s claim to a public office.